By Richard Bennett and Stuart Quint

 Biblically, the believer’s salvation is founded on Christ and His righteousness alone.
 An individual’s faith begins and ends in the Lord Jesus Christ Himself and not in the ordinances that He has given.

 Baptism and the Lord’s Supper bear witness to the Lord’s finished work of salvation.
 However, these ordinances are neither the Lord Himself nor His power.

 As an individual believes on “the only begotten of the Father, full of grace and truth,” he knows that “of his fullness have all we received, and grace for grace.”
-Only God possess full grace.
+Only God possesses full grace.
 It is not delegated to any church or any ceremony of a church.

 The Roman Catholic Church’s teaching of physical signs as necessary for salvation is a futile exchange of her sacraments for Him, the Lord and giver of life.
 It is a blasphemous denial of Him and His perfect finished sacrifice.

 Calling “sacramental grace” as “the grace of the Holy Spirit” separates a person’s soul from God and earns eternal condemnation.
 It is also sacrilege against the All Holy God.